Press ESC to close

 Types of Non-Functional Testing

-Non-functional testing evaluates the performance of the software for different types of execution, or its behavior.
+Non-functional testing evaluates the performance of the software for different types of execution, or its behaviour.
 Here are 8 types of non-functional testing-

 1. Performance Testing